harveyramer/harvey-ramer-blog/src/article/azure-cli-windows-11-linux-subsystem.md

 title: "Installing the Azure CLI on the Linux Subsystem in Windows 11"
 date: 2023-05-18
 author: Harvey Ramer
-social_quote: People are not alike.
-At least not in the way most of us believe.
-During the 2020 presidential election, pundits endlessly discussed the Latino vote, Black vote, College-educated White vote, and the Evangelical vote.
-Too late, it seems, everyone has discovered there is no such thing as a monolithic vote by everyone who looks similar—even when that similarity is profound.
+social_quote: Learn how to install the Azure CLI on the Linux Subsystem in Windows 11.
+This step-by-step guide covers the installation process and authenticating with Azure to manage your resources.
-description: People are not alike.
-At least not in the way most of us believe.
-What is better for you may not be better for me.
+description: Learn how to install the Azure CLI on the Linux Subsystem in Windows 11.
 tags:
   - tutorials
 ---

-I recently obtained a Windows 11 laptop, and immediately gravitated to the powerful Windows Subsystem for Linux available through the command prompt.
+I recently obtained a Windows 11 laptop and immediately gravitated towards the powerful Windows Subsystem for Linux available through the command prompt.
 I have always preferred the Linux CLI and the open source tools available there over the Windows PowerShell ecosystem, and access to a Linux CLI within Windows is a huge win!
 We can configure our Azure development environment with ease via the Ubuntu CLI.

-To access the Linux CLI in Windows 11, you may need to install it.
+To access the Linux CLI in Windows 11, you may first need to install it.
 Thankfully, they've made this easy as well!
 Open a command prompt as an administrator and enter this command:

 ```
 wsl --install